czaas/node-czaas/server/content/index.md

 # Hi, I'm Cameron Zaas

 I'm proficient in JavaScript, CSS, and HTML.
 I've worked with various frameworks such as React JS, Angular JS, WordPress.
-I've worked with various back end technologies such as Node JS, PHP, Cold Fusion, and ASP.NET.
+I've worked with various technologies such as Node JS, PHP, Cold Fusion, and ASP.NET.

 I love digging into my unknown, working with API's, and learning about awesome stuff.
 I have found web development to be a challenging and rewarding endeavor.